“This post may contain affiliate links. Please read my disclosure for more info.

 Make an effort to analyze your corporate culture.
 Are there after-hours clubs or get-togethers?
 Lunchtime activities?
 Free training in other areas?

-Showing up at the holiday party, the picnic or other functions gives you a chance to build relationships with people who can have a big effect on your future.
+Showing up at the holiday party, the picnic or other functions gives you a chance to build relationships with people who can have a big impact on your future.

 Once you get to the party or the picnic keep a few things in mind.

 - You may have busted your butt all year long, but if you puke on the dance floor that’s what you’ll be known for.
 It may be an open bar but a few free drinks aren’t worth the bad rep that’ll stick with you.